chhuang-one/sqxclib/doc/Sqxc.md

 	Sqdb.exec()    --+--------------------+-> SqxcValue ---> SqType.parse()
 	                 |                    |
 	                 +--> SqxcXmlParser --+
 Note: If SqxcValue can't match current data type, it will forward data to SqxcJsonParser (or other element).
+Note: SqxcXmlParser doesn't implement yet because it is rarely used.

 	                 +-> SqxcJsonWriter --+